handpoint/doc/android_versioned_docs/version-Android SDK 6.4.1/androidtransactions.md

 `saleReversal`

 A sale reversal, also called sale VOID allows the user to reverse a previous sale operation.
 This operation reverts (if possible) a specific sale identified with a transaction id.
-In its simplest form you only have to pass the amount, currency and originalTransactionID but it also accepts a map with extra parameters.
+In its simplest form you only have to pass the **amount**, **currency** and **originalTransactionID** but it also accepts a map with extra parameters.
 Note that transactions can only be reversed within a 24 hours timeframe or until the daily batch of transactions has been sent for submission.

 **Parameters**